wkrueger/redutser/README.md

 ### Redutser#actionTypes

 This exports the generated reducer's action type.
 Which is a union of all of the possible action inputs.
-You can use this to describe really accurate dispatch functions.
+You can use this to describe accurate dispatch functions.

 ```ts
 function someThing( dispatcher: (payload: typeof newsRedutser.actionTypes) => void ) {